Paycheck Calculator and Form W-4

 Below are step-by-step instructions on how to use the paycheck calculator and how to create your form W4 based on your pay period's pay stub.
 The images below show the corresponding fields on the Form W-4.
 You will know the federal tax withholding amount based on your salary, filing status, etc., before you submit the form to your employer and not the IRS.

-Tip: If you want to get your big tax return picture for the tax year, use the free 2023 Tax Calculator and enter all your income, deductions, etc., and estimate your tax results.
-Use the Paycheck Calculator again to adjust your W-4 tax withholding based on these results.
+Tip: If you want to get your big tax return picture for the tax year, use the free tax calculator and enter all your income, deductions, etc., and estimate your tax results.
+Use the paycheck calculator again to adjust your W-4 tax withholding based on these results.
 If this is too complicated, contact a Taxpert® for free assistance.

 Step by Step Instructions: Paycheck Calculator and Form W4